oeway/rna-loc/docs/cell-membrane-dist.md

-# RNA distance distribution to cell membrane
+# RNA distance distribution to cell cortex
 Workflow to quantify the distance distribution of RNAs to the cell membrane.

 * [**FISH-quant**](https://bitbucket.org/muellerflorian/fish_quant/) to detect RNA positions.